rsalmei/walletsaver-tech-assignment/README.md

 Nowadays it's the best way to set up complex applications, without falling in a dependency hell.

-I'll use `docker-compose` to get an up and running database, and the adminer, an open source admin interface compatible with Postgres.
+I'll use `docker-compose` to get an up and running database, and the `adminer`, an open source admin interface compatible with Postgres.

 ## REST API (for mobile clients)